Forms API

 The Moodle forms API separates forms into different areas:

-1. a form definition, which extends the moodleform class; and
+- a form definition, which extends the

-2. uses of that form.
+class; and - uses of that form.

 To create a form in Moodle, you create a class that defines the form, including every form element.
-Your class must extend the moodleform class and overrides the definition member function to describe the form elements.
+Your class must extend the moodleform

 An example of a form definition